corina-burri/gsc-index-alert/README.md

 This Python script monitors whether specific URLs from your website are indexed by Google using the Google Search Console API.
 If any monitored URL is deindexed, you’ll receive an email.

-Full walkthrough is here: [corinaburri.com/gsc-index-alert/](https://corinaburri.com/gsc-index-alert/) (And also, this is my very first Python project.
-Any feedback is welcome).
+Full walkthrough in detail is here: [corinaburri.com/gsc-index-alert/](https://corinaburri.com/gsc-index-alert/).

 ## Features